Examining the Green Bay Packers' roster:

 The loss of Don Barclay to a season-ending knee injury might cause the Packers to keep one fewer offensive linemen.
 The Packers can get away with it because they typically only activate seven offensive linemen on game day.
 Without Barclay, Sherrod is the backup at both tackle spots, and Taylor would handle either guard spot.

-Pennel, a rookie free agent from Colorado State-Pueblo, has played his way on in large part because of his ability to play the run.
+Pennel, a rookie free agent from Colorado State-Pueblo, probably solidified his roster spot with a second straight strong preseason performance against the Rams.
 The Packers like his size (6-foot-4, 332 pounds) in the middle of their defensive line, and they need a backup nose tackle.
 They thought veteran free agent Letroy Guion (hamstring) might be that guy, but he can't get on the field.
-Jerel Worthy (back) needs to get off the injured list soon if he's going to have any chance.
+He probably needs to return this week to have any chance.

-Banjo has played his way back on to the roster after a good week of practice.
+Banjo had an interception taken away by a penalty on another Packers' defender against the Rams.
 He keeps showing up on several of the number one special teams units, which is a good sign.

 Unlike last year, when Crosby was under the microscope, there's no competition here.